Thyroid Function Tests Explained: TSH, T3, T4 and What They Mean

 How to Read Your Results Together

 Individual values tell an incomplete story.
-Here's how common patterns translate:
+Here's how the common TSH-and-Free-T4 patterns translate:

 What Affects Thyroid Test Accuracy